-- Running Components The number of Sensor or Filter processes. - Clock Delta The clock difference between the server and the Console, in seconds.
-Must be 0. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Total How much disk space is allocated for the partitions that hold the path. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Free Inodes The number of free inodes held by the partitions that hold the paths. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Ops/s The number of reads and writes for the partitions that hold the paths. - o Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Bytes/s The number of bytes/s for the partitions that hold the paths. - Server Interfaces Packets/Bits/Errors/Dropped Various statistics collected for the interfaces defined in the Server Configuration window.

-You can select predefined sizes or you can enter your own size in the "<X pixels> x <Y pixels>" format.

-Graphs can have an automatically-generated title for the "Default" option or title for the "None" option, or you can enter your own text to be rendered as a title.

-If you are interested in spikes, select the MAXIMUM aggregation type.
+- for the partitions that hold the path. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Free Inodes The number of free inodes held by the partitions that hold the paths. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Ops/s The number of reads and writes for the partitions that hold the paths. - Database/Graphs/SSD/Packet Dumps/Flow Collector Disk Bytes/s The number of bytes/s for the partitions that hold the paths. - Server Interfaces Packets/Bits/Errors/Dropped Various statistics collected for the interfaces defined in the Server Configuration window. - Graphs Size You can select predefined sizes or you can enter your own size in the "<X pixels> x <Y pixels>" format. - Graphs Title Graphs can have an automatically-generated title for the "Default" option or title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select how detailed the graph's legend should be. - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
 If you are interested in average values, select the AVERAGE aggregation type.
 If you are interested in low values, select the MINIMUM aggregation type.